 The Complexity of Suing MTA/NYCTA

 A Notice of Claim must be served before your lawsuit is filed.
 This must be done within only 90 days from the date of the accident, so making certain it is properly prepared and served promptly is critical.

-One of our attorneys familiar with this type of lawsuit will also help you navigate through the masses of red tape and strategically block the savvy techniques of the municipality’s or public authority’s full-time defense lawyers.
+A New York subway accident attorney from our office who is familiar with this type of lawsuit will also help you navigate through the masses of red tape and strategically block the savvy techniques of the municipality’s or public authority’s full-time defense lawyers.

 The Statute of Limitations Sets a Deadline for Taking Legal Action

 Missing your case’s filing deadline can jeopardize your ability to receive compensation for your injuries.
 A New York personal injury lawyer at Friedman & Simon, L.L.P., is aware of these state deadlines and will ensure that you do not miss this important filing date.

 What We Can Do for Your New York Subway Accident Case

 By hiring a personal injury lawyer to represent you in your quest for compensation following a subway accident in New York, you can avoid the tangled web of deadlines, investigations, evidence gathering, witness interviewing, and negotiating with insurers and lawyers.

 Friedman & Simon, L.L.P., will handle every aspect of your claim to get you fair compensation for your injuries.
 We will:

 - Gather evidence, including eyewitness testimony and police reports